chapter-three/php-gozer/README.md

 # php-gozer
 ## A simple PHP framework for web sites and web services.

-By default it includes Doctrine ORM and Twig plus a custom router.
+This is designed to be a very simple framework to quickly get a web site or service up and running with as little complexity and overhead as possible while still containing common and often used functionality.
+By default it includes Composer, Doctrine ORM and Twig plus a custom router.
+Additional specific functionality can be quickly added via composer.

 ### Instalation
 1. Download zip and extract to your document root.